iesfsv/Data-Processing-in-Python/README.md

 The course site for Data Processing in Python (JEM207) at IES FSV CUNI.
 See information on [SIS](https://is.cuni.cz/studium/predmety/index.php?do=predmet&kod=JEM207).
 The course is taught by [Luboš Hanus](mailto:lubos.hanus@fsv.cuni.cz) and [Vilém Krejcar](mailto:vilem.krejcar@fsv.cuni.cz).

 <!-- ## Communication
 Please direct all questions to Vílem Krejcar preferably.
+-->

-## Final project
+## Final project (quick info, more info below)

-### WiP consultations

-Please reserve your date and time of the consultation [Link TBA] - the first two weeks of Jan 2025.

 ### Project - paring

-* If you are looking for a partner [use this google sheet (TBA)] with your CUNI account logged in.
+* If you are looking for a partner [use this google sheet](https://docs.google.com/spreadsheets/d/1QYylYxtln3RWoOszFfswOXG7KQw69cGdIozcO12K7E8/edit?usp=sharing) with your CUNI account logged in.
 If you have a partner, delete your info, please, to make it easier for others.

+### WiP consultations

+Please reserve your date and time of the consultation [Link](https://docs.google.com/spreadsheets/d/1vv13AmQ1eQNxM5v2V0e5vEUc2ibgbjH9wdj-_gyamYc/edit?usp=sharing) - the first two weeks of Jan 2025.

-* See full instructions below schedule  -->
+* See full instructions below schedule.

 ## FAQ - pre semester